 The Houston Museum of Natural Science offers a wide variety of exhibits that are worthy of a full day's outing.
 The three-level live butterfly exhibit will fascinate visitors of any age, as will the dinosaur exhibit in the Morian Hall of Paleontology.
 The Wiess Energy Hall and the Hall of Gems and Minerals are also worth a visit.
-If you need a break, enjoy an IMAX film or sit in on one of Burke Baker Planetarium shows.
+You can also catch an interesting IMAX show at Wortham Giant Screen Theatre and spend the night stargazing at the George Observatory.

 In his midnight millennium speech, Pope John Paul said the most defining elements of the 20th century were the rise and fall of two oppressive ideologies that victimized millions of people, Communism and Nazism.
 This museum is a tribute to the victims of the Nazi concentration camps during World War II.
 Through changing exhibits, films and lectures, it seeks to inform future generations of the racism of the holocaust and the horrifying results of hatred.
 In addition to exhibits, there is a library, theater and document archives.

-The Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
+Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
 Galleries here cover subjects like history, culture, fine and performing arts, technology, science, and geography.
 Here, children can navigate an exciting multi-obstacle course, learn all about cyberspace, create a molecule model, and even learn to code.
 Adults are welcome to take a break in the Teacher and Family Resource Center where extra teaching materials are available to boost those creative juices.
 While Fiddle Sticks offers exciting books and toys for the little ones, Fresh Cafe is the place to grab some nutritious snacks during your visit to the museum.